 - Undergraduate and graduate academic achievement

 - Quality and extent of professional work experience

 - Personal goal compatibility with program goals

 - Potential for success as a professional scholar/practitioner

 - Demonstrated commitment to the field

 Applicants must have completed a master’s degree from accredited universities and have successful full-time professional work experience.
 Full time students should have at least two years of post-master’s work experience in student affairs; part-time students who work full time in student affairs while enrolled in doctoral study need at least one year of post-master’s work experience in student affairs prior to initial enrollment.

-The admission and assistantship decision processes take place concurrently.
+The admission and graduate assistantship decision processes take place concurrently.
 Both interviews will be handled during the on-campus interview component of the admissions process.